pqrkchqps/diehard-dot-fund-school/beginner/loomio_etiquette.md

 ## Share what's on your mind

-## Keep the title and context up to date
-Make it easy for people to catch up by updating the thread context and title with concise information as the discussion progresses. *link to help*

 ## Help maintain the vibe!
 Be expressive!
 Use emojis (click the smiley face in the Add a Comment box) to add colour, fun, and extra meaning to your comments.

 Be positive.
 Thank people.
 And use emojis.
 Respect difference, it's where the good stuff is when you work together.

 Be positive. eg: "Great correction!
 That's a much better way to do it."
 Equire "Can you clarify what you mean?"

-Next up: